vj-abishek/FLMG/README.md

   For Last Minute Guys (FLMG)
 </h1>
 <p align="center">
-Generates images or pdf from the text
+Editor For Last Minute Guys, generates images or pdf from the text
 </p>

 <p align="center">